spalarus/docker-karaf/README.md

 ## FAQ

-* On SELinux secured systems (RHEL/CentOS) mount volume with Z-Option (docker run -d --name karaffe -v /home/basti/karvol:/opt/karaf/vol**:Z** spalarus/karaf)
+* On SELinux secured systems (RHEL/CentOS) mount the volume with Z-Option (docker run -d --name karaffe -v /home/karaf/volume:/opt/karaf/vol:Z spalarus/karaf)
-* On docker systems with CAP_SETUID-capability-issues this container can started as root user (docker run ... **-u root** ... spalarus/karaf )
+* This Karaf-container may have startup problems on Docker systems with CAP_SETUID capability restrictions.
+To run this container as root-user could be a workaround (docker run ... **-u root** ... spalarus/karaf )